 Yael Eliasoph, lecturer; Italian language, Department of Modern Languages, Fairfield University

-APPLICATION DEADLINE - SOLD OUT
+APPLICATION DEADLINE -

 This program is available to all undergraduate and graduate students who are in good academic and social standing at their home institution.
 A cumulative GPA of 2.5 is required.